sandwichfarm/showme/CONTRIBUTING.md

-# Contributing to terminal-media
+# Contributing to showme

-Thank you for your interest in contributing to terminal-media!
+Thank you for your interest in contributing to showme!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents